Elodiebantos/AngularM1/README.md

 ## MongoDB database

-Apply the command `cd api/api` to access the MangoDB database launcher.
+Apply the command `cd api/api` in your shell to access the MangoDB database launcher.
 Then run the command `node server.js` to run the database.
 Now, you can access to all the tasks by following the route "Liste des devoirs" in the sidenav bar.

 ## Code scaffolding